Richard Ballard

-Richard Ballard (born January 26, 1994) is an American soccer player who currently plays for Detroit City in the USL Championship.
+Richard Ballard (born January 26, 1994) is an American soccer player who plays as a forward.

 Early life

 Personal

 Ballard was born in Louisville, Kentucky to John and Debi Ballard, and attended high school at duPont Manual High School.
 While at Manual he played three years of varsity soccer.
 As a senior he scored 21 goals with 24 assists while leading Manual to the district 12 title and be named to both the All-District and All-State First teams.

 College and youth

 Ballard played four years of college soccer at Indiana University between 2012 and 2016, including a red-shirted year in 2013.
 During his freshman year Ballard appeared in 13 matches, starting four, and was named to the Big Ten Conference All Freshman team.
 Ballard and Indiana won the 2012 NCAA Division I Men's Soccer Championship.
 Over the next two seasons he appear in 30 matches for Indiana scoring one goal as a junior.
 As a senior he started all 21 of Indiana's matches with four goals and 2 assists while being named to the All-Big Ten second team.

 While at college, Ballard appeared for Premier Development League side River City Rovers in 2012 and 2013.